 - the ability to spend long hours on their feet.

 Find out more about training

 - NZ Hair and Beauty Industry Training Organisation (HITO)

 - (04) 499 1180 - firstname.lastname@example.org - www.hito.org.nz

 What are the chances of getting a job?

-COVID-19 pandemic decreases demand for make-up artists
+Restrictions associated with the COVID-19 pandemic reduced the demand for make-up artists.

 Types of employers varied